Why it's Better to Use a Plastic Surgeon for Mole Removal

 Frequently Asked Questions About Mole Removal

-There are several reasons to remove a mole.
+There are several reasons for having a mole removed.
 Naturally, you should discuss removal if you have a cancerous mole.
 However, many people seek the removal of benign moles for cosmetic reasons as well.
 If your mole is in a prominent or noticeable area like your face or neck, you may wish to have it removed.
 Some moles may be particularly large or unsightly, and removal is desired.
 If you are considering mole removal, schedule a consultation with Dr. Mendieta to discuss your options.

 The cost of mole removal depends on several factors, including the size of the mole, the technique used, and geographical location.
 The exact cost of your mole removal procedure will be calculated and provided to you during your initial consultation.